ejplatform/ej-server/docs/deploy.rst

 Rocketchat style
 ----------------

-It is possible to override the default style and some contents.
+It is possible to override the default style and some static content in the website.
 Go to ``Administration > Layout > Content`` and save the content of the home page there.
 We recommend to keep this data versioned in the configuration repository.
-Similarly, it is possible to set a custom CSS at save it using Rocketchat admin page at at ``Administration > Layout > Custom CSS``.
+Similarly, it is possible to set a custom CSS and save it using Rocketchat admin page at at ``Administration > Layout > Custom CSS``.

-Follow the tutorial_ if in doubt.
+Follow the tutorial_ for further explanations (in Portuguese).

 .. _tutorial: https://drive.google.com/file/d/1LoEMIU4XwaypUJe1D2na8R1Qf4Fwxgy4/view